Car Infotainment Systems Distracting Drivers

 Researchers also found that older drivers took longer to bring their attention back to the road than younger drivers.

 Another issue with car infotainment systems and voice commands is that when they malfunction or don’t work properly, drivers spend time trying to diagnose and fix the problem, further distracting them from the road and potentially, increasing the chances of injuring others in the event of a collision.

 Interestingly, it was also found that Google Now voice commands were slightly less distracting than Apple’s Siri and Microsoft’s Cortana.

 In an interview, David Strayer, a neuroscientist at the University of Utah, which conducted the study, said that using voice technology is comparable to “balancing a checkbook while driving.”

 Cars each have different infotainment systems built in and some models of cars performed better than others.
 The best was the Chevy Equinox, Buick LaCrosse, and Toyota 4Runner.
 The most distracting was the Mazda6.

 However, it’s important to note that all systems were classified as distracting.
 Even with hands-free controls, playing with music or trying to have a text conversation is mentally distracting.
 When you are driving a car, your attention needs to be completely on the road.

-If you or a loved one has been injured in a collision due to a distracted driver, you may be entitled to compensation.
-The experienced South Bend car accident lawyers at Pfeifer, Morgan & Stesiak will work to get you the justice you deserve.
+If you or a loved one has sustained a personal injury in a collision due to a distracted driver, you may be entitled to compensation.
+A South Bend car accident lawyer at Pfeifer, Morgan & Stesiak will work to get you the justice you deserve.
 Contact us today for a free consultation.